Patient Rights and Responsibilities

 • Expect a timely response to your complaint or grievance from the hospital.
 Complaints or grievances may be made in writing, by phone or in person.
 The hospital has a duty to respond to these complaints or grievances in a manner that you can understand.

-To share your concerns with the hospital, contact Grand View’s Patient Relations Department at 215-453-4975.
-Patients may refer complaints to the Grand View Health Patient Safety Officer at 215-453-4969.
+To share your concerns, complaints, or grievances with the hospital, contact Grand View’s Patient Relations Department at 215-453-4975.
+Patients may refer safety concerns to the Grand View Health Patient Safety Officer at 215-453-4969.

 The Pennsylvania Department of Health is also available to assist you with any questions or concerns about your hospital care.
 You can reach the Department of Health by calling 800-254-5164 or writing: